Why Tulsi Vivah is Celebrated?

 - Before the actual ceremonies begin, bathe Tulsi and Tulsi husband, Krishna or Vishnu, and then adorn them with flowers again.

-Powerful Tulsi Vivah Remedies
+What Are Some Powerful Tulsi Vivah Remedies?

 - Chanting Sri Hari can alleviate any adverse effects on marriage.